PaystackHQ/nigerialogos/contributing.md

 }
 ```

-## Categories
+4. If your company category is not reflected in categories section *below*, feel free to use a new category.
+If you do so, kindly edit this file (**/contributing.md**) in your PR as well.

-Here are the current categories we recognize.
-If your company category is not reflected here, feel free to use a new category.
-If you do so, kindly edit this file in your PR as well.
+### Categories
 ```
 * Banking / Financial Services
 * Ecommerce / Construction / Real Estate